Fact Sheet: Licensing of Food Businesses

 - better identify food safety risks in order to target inspections

 - communicate important food safety information directly to food businesses

-- take enforcement actions, such as suspending or cancelling a licence, when regulatory requirements are not met
+- take enforcement actions, ranging from requiring corrective measures to suspending or cancelling a licence, when regulatory requirements are not met

 Learn more at www.inspection.gc.ca/safefood.

 - Licensing interactive tool.

 - Video: Get Ready for the Safe Food for Canadians Regulations

 - Understanding the SFCR: A handbook for food businesses